ricsanfre/pi-cluster/docs/_docs/logging.md

 As an alternative to forwarder-only logging architecture pattern, forwarder/aggregator architecture can be implemented with Fluentbit/Fluentd.

-Forwarder/aggregator architecture pattern can be implemented with Fluentbit/Fluentd

 ![forwarder-forwarder-aggregator-architecture](/assets/img/logging-forwarder-aggregator.png)

 Similar to the forwarder-only deployment, lightweight logging agent instance is deployed on edge (forwarder) close to data sources (kubernetes nodes, virtual machines or baremetal servers).
 In this case, these forwarders do minimal processing and then use the forward protocol to send data to a much heavier instance of Fluentd or Fluent Bit (aggregator).
 This heavier instance may perform more filtering and processing before routing to the appropriate backend(s).